 6.3.2 Local air quality and contaminant removal effectiveness

 To further analyse the influence of N_2O distribution in the room additional parameters are investigated.
-As a part of experimental data analysis objectives contaminant removal effectiveness and local air quality index for each case is calculated and presented in Table 6.7
+As a part of experimental data analysis objectives contaminant removal effectiveness and local air quality index are calculated.